nolany/ubuntu-unattended/README.md

+#This is not my code, it is open source from https://github.com/netson/ubuntu-unattended

 # Unattended Ubuntu ISO Maker

 This simple script will create an unattended Ubuntu ISO from start to finish.
 It will ask you a few questions once, and embed your answers into a remastered ISO file for you to use over and over again.